 The success of any relationship is dependent on trust.
 If we want to be in an intimate relationship with Jesus then we must put all our trust in Him!

 Fidelity or obedience to God is the successful outcome of a relationship with Jesus.

 There will be times when we may feel tempted to take a decision that is contrary to the Holy Will of God and it is in those times when we must ask ourselves ‘how much do we love Jesus’.

-What I have discovered over the course of the last nineteen years journeying with Jesus is this:
+What I have discovered over the course of the last twenty years journeying with Jesus is this:

 TEMPTATION IS CONQUERED BY HOLY DESIRE!